quzyte/iitk-exam-calendar/README.md

 # iitk-exam-calendar
-> Directly create ical files of exam events and add them to your Google Calendar with just your roll number.
+> Directly create ical files of exam events (and also add them to your Google Calendar with just your roll number.)

 ## Setup
 ### Dependencies